maximumstock/poe-currency-flip-planner/data_analysis/README.md

 ## Importance of certain currencies for profitable conversions
 So this should be the most interesting bit of data for now.
 Below you can see how often each 2-permutation transaction was found in a profitable conversion.
-Each number is calculated as the `total number of proftiable conversions for that transaction over all snapshots` divided by `number of snapshots`.
+Each number is calculated as the `total number of profitable conversions for that transaction over all snapshots` divided by `number of snapshots`.
 The higher the number, the more profitable conversions were dependent on transactions between those two currencies.
 Below are heatmap visualizations for each league during the Delve season.